mckoh/coding-book/docs_source/solutions/lists.md

-# Exercise 3: Working with Lists Solution
+# Working with Lists Solution

 ```python
 a = [2, 4, 6, 1, 2, 3]